Legioth/poll/README.md

 # Full-stack signals poll demo

 This project is an example of building a real-time poll application using full-stack signals using Vaadin Hilla.
+The `main` branch contains the starting point for the live-coding demo while the `demo` branch contains the final live-coding demo.

 ## Running the application